10/20/2021

 speaker

 Okay, got it.
-And then maybe just not sure you can share this yet, but could you give us any high level color on what entities are going to drive the 10% international growth and maybe are you able to frame the hack some of these new long-range routes you mentioned they're having on that 10% growth?
+And then maybe just not sure you can share this yet, but could you give us any just high-level color on what entities are going to drive the 10% international growth, and maybe are you able to frame the impact some of these new long-range routes you mentioned are having on that 10% growth?
 Thanks so much for the time.

 speaker

-Sure, our current expectations will be more across the Atlantic than the Pacific obviously given what I said earlier.
-And so we are growing in core Europe and we've been in a bunch of new markets that are brand new to the United Airlines, in fact, nor the US carrier fly.
+Sure.
+Our current expectations will be more across the Atlantic than the Pacific, obviously, given what I said earlier.
+And so we are growing in core Europe, and we've put in a bunch of new markets that are brand new to the United Airlines.
+In fact, no other U.S. carrier flies.
 So we're really excited about those.
 But we've also announced more service to the Middle East with Amman, Jordan.
-We've announced a lot of service to Africa which has gone really well so far so you should expect more of that.
-So there's a lot going on there and as well as South America which we think is on a path to recovery, particularly Brazil in recent days given the change there has looked really good.
+We've announced a lot of service to Africa, which has gone really well so far, so you should expect more of that.
+So there's a lot going on there.
+And as well as South America, which we think is on a path to recovery, particularly Brazil in recent days, given the change there, has looked really good.
 Across the Pacific, again, much slower.
-We do expect across the South Pacific faster than the North Pacific, but we're going to be really agile across the Pacific and we're going to be able to cancel down or grow depending on the demand we see.
-We have the best specific network of any US carrier and we expect we'll bounce back first and we'll bounce back stronger.
+We do expect to cross the South Pacific faster than the North Pacific, but we're going to be really agile across the Pacific and be able to cancel down or grow depending on the demand we see.
+We have the best Pacific network of any U.S. carrier, and we expect we'll bounce back first and we'll bounce back stronger.
 But that being said, we're going to be really careful when we choose to load that extra capacity.

 speaker